English

 What will be studied in Year 9

-Year 9 is a transition year from KS3 to KS4, taking a skills-based approach to English in preparation for GCSE studies.
+Year 9 is a transition year from KS3 to KS4, continuing the skills-based approach to English in preparation for GCSE studies.
 Students continue to study a range of reading and writing units for example: unseen poetry; non-fiction genres; 19th century literature in context.
-At Christmas, students begin their GCSE English courses.

 ENGLISH - GCSE